singuerinc/OverlayApp/README.md

 # Overlay · About

-Overlay is an application to overlay an image and use it as a guide.
+Overlay is an application to overlay an image and use it as a guide.<br/>
 The most common scenario to use it is in web development.

 ### How it works ###